If growth is a measure of success, then the Midtown Arts Center is successfully out of room!

 Seeing the Success

 Midtown Arts Center’s successful operational model has contributed to the growth of each organization housed within it.
 Collectively they have seen a 58% increase in personnel.
 The Academy’s attendance has increased more than 40%.
 In addition, programs created by these organizations extend beyond the Center’s walls, serving further into the community with educational outreach, in-school residencies, rural touring initiatives and increased number of performances.
 This lively arts space has served its occupants well as each organization has evolved and grown, eventually creating the need for additional space.
-To strengthen the foundations of each organization, allowing them to push their resources further afield to increase access to the arts, Eugene Ballet is looking to reinvest its current equity and experiences of the past 10 years into a new, expanded and permanent home.
+To strengthen the foundations of each organization, allowing them to push their resources further afield to increase access to the arts, Eugene Ballet is looking to reinvest its current equity and experiences into a new, expanded and permanent home.

 Now there is an opportunity to lift this success to the next level by assuring that the future growth of these organizations is limited not by the size of their facility, but only by the reach of their vision.